 BMWC Constructors is an American construction company, that tackles the world's toughest, most daunting industrial construction challenges.
 Mostly performing pipe fabrication and installation, the industries they serve include Aerospace, Biotechnology, Pharmaceutical, Power Generation, Semiconductor, Oil and Gas Distribution, Refining, and Chemical companies.
-Their Western Region operation is the first to implement Kanbanize.

 Before Kanbanize, communication between the Fabrication Shop and multiple job sites was accomplished via email and phone calls.
 Historical tracking of work was done using Excel.
-There were little transparency and a lot of "He said, she said" which created confusion and difficulties at every stage of the shop drawing, piping fabrication, pipe installation, and quality control processes.
-Each individual job site was also somewhat disconnected from what the others were doing.
+There was little transparency and a lot of "He said, she said" which created confusion and difficulties at every stage of the shop drawing, piping fabrication, pipe installation, and quality control processes.
+Each job site was also somewhat disconnected from what the others were doing.

 "Our main goal in adopting Kanbanize was to create transparency and increase visual communication throughout our region."

 For BMWC, the introduction of Kanbanize has revolutionized its workflow and significantly increased transparency throughout the region.

 With the digital Kanban boards, team members are now able to communicate across multiple project sites very quickly and effectively, with everyone looking at the same data.
 Using the blocked card function and the comments tab, they can quickly share their constraints and keep each other updated on the resolution of these issues.
 Looking at actual data from the analytics panel showed that after the initial implementation of Kanbanize, the amount of finished work started increasing steadily, regardless of the number of cards entering the system.
 This is evidence that process visualization and efficient communication are speeding up delivery, even without making drastic changes in the organization.